Skip to content

 Network Requirements

-A network segment with access to the enterprise’s assets and a static IP address
+• A network segment with access to the enterprise assets in scope

 Deployment

-• Create a new VM host for the appliance with the following system requirements:
+2. Create a new virtual machine using the converted image with the following resources:

-• Attach the VHDX to the new VM host
+3. Attach the converted disk image to the new virtual machine.

-• When prompted, launch the web client to continue the configuration
+6. When prompted, launch the web interface to continue with the configuration.

 Accessing the BlockBox

-After the virtual machine has been successfully created:
+After the virtual machine has been successfully created and powered on:

-1. Navigate to the virtual machine’s IP address in a browser over HTTPS
+1. Navigate to the appliance IP address in a browser using HTTPS.